 The project aims to put Harvard University’s network and knowledge into action by integrating a multidisciplinary Harvard faculty team and involving students with local communities.
-Recupera Chile connects these and other resources with the needs of the communities and, in so doing, involve different actors in the long-term and sustainable development of the area.
-Recupera Chile’s longer term goal is to create local and international networks to support the projects and to build on lessons learned to strengthen local capabilities that will ensure that the results will endure once these actors step aside.
+Recupera Chile connects these and other resources with the needs of the communities and in so doing, deliberately involve different players in the long-term and sustainable development of the region.
 It recognizes the community as the main driver of the recovery/development process.
 The program therefore follows a bottom-up approach resulting in a thoughtful analysis to improve the quality of life of the entire community.
+Recupera Chile’s long term goal is to create local and international networks to support the projects and to build on lessons learned, to strengthen local assets to ensure that the results will endure once these actors step aside.
 Harvard hopes to further develop its efforts to address disaster prevention and mitigation around the world through the study of the Chile case.

-Participating Harvard faculty: Doug Ahlers, Adjunct Lecturer in Public Policy, Harvard Kennedy School; Judith Palfrey, T. Berry Brazelton Professor of Pediatrics, Harvard Medical School; Pierre Bélanger, Associate Professor of Landscape Architecture, Harvard Graduate School of Design
+Participating Harvard faculty: Doug Ahlers, Adjunct Lecturer in Public Policy, Harvard Kennedy School; Judith Palfrey, T. Berry Brazelton Professor of Pediatrics, Harvard Medical School; Pierre Bélanger, Associate Professor of Landscape Architecture, Harvard Graduate School of Design, Diane Davis (GSD)

 Collaborators: Miho Mazereeuw, MIT Architecture; Sam and Cindy McCullagh; Elizabeth Peacock, HMS; Iván Cartes, Universidad del Bío-Bío; Mario Valdivia and Martín Zilic, Universidad de Concepción; Gino Mosso, SERCOTEC; Miguel Cordero; Matthew Stolhandske